Do not use supplements for cancer prevention

 Who may benefit?

-Most people can meet their nutritional needs by eating a healthy, balanced diet.
-However, some groups may benefit from taking supplements, such as:
+Most people can meet their nutritional needs by eating a healthy, balanced diet, although some authorities recommend that we should all take a vitamin D supplement.
+However, some groups may benefit from taking other supplements, such as:

 - Frail, older people with a poor appetite